IT TAKES A THIEF

 Real life thieves are not so accomplished, and seldom so handsome and cosmopolitan.
 Which brings us to Logan County, Ohio, and Lowman Lumber Company.

-We are not calling company owner Sturgil Lowman a thief.
+We’re not calling company owner Sturgil Lowman a thief.
 The courts of Logan County have already done that for us.
 Sturgil was in the timber harvesting business.
 Over 40 years, he seems to have developed what the criminal justice people call a modus operandi: Cut a few corners, cross a few boundary lines, and wherever possible, take some timber from the neighbor’s land as well as the tract you’ve bought the right to harvest.

 Sometimes you get caught.
 Then, you affect your most self-deprecating head shake and chuckle, admit you made a dumb mistake, and compensate the victim for the trees you unlawfully took.
 When you balance the books at the end of the year, the timber you got away with is enough to make the timber you got caught taking worthwhile.
-Cost-benefit.
+Cost-benefit, baby.

 The problem is that word spreads – especially at the courthouse, where every lawsuit record is preserved.
 After awhile, the “oops, I goofed” schtick gets old.
 That’s what happened to Sturgil.